Skip to Content

 What Damages Could Be Recovered in a Brain Injury Claim?

-• Medical expenses, including future medical expenses
+• Medical expenses, including future medical needs

-• Rehabilitation expenses
+• Rehabilitation costs

-• Trauma and therapy
+• Emotional trauma and therapy

-• Lost wages, including lost future wages
+• Lost wages, including possible future loss of income

-• Lost quality of life
+• Diminished quality of life

 It may seem impossible to put a dollar value on the lost quality of life, but we employ experts such as home economists, forensic experts and others who can gain an estimate of the financial impact of such a loss on you and your family.